Quantification

 Signal integration window placement for white lines

-With Gatan Microscopy Suite® (GMS) 3 software, the process of signal extraction is highly automated.
+With DigitalMicrograph® 3 software, the signal extraction process is highly automated.
 However, the guidelines and concepts above still must be considered.
-GMS 3 quantification utilizes a model-based approach where the spectral background and the edge intensity are treated as a single model.
-If there are overlapping edges present, they are also added to the model to allow separation of the overlap.
-Follow the below steps for EELS signal extraction in GMS 3 software.
+DigitalMicrograph 3 quantification utilizes a model-based approach where the spectral background and the edge intensity are treated as a single model.
+If overlapping edges are present, they are also added to the model to allow separation of the overlap.
+Follow the below steps for EELS signal extraction in DigitalMicrograph 3 software.

 1. Elemental AnalysisIdentify the edge features within the spectrum.